 Together, let's explore each benefit below:

-While the bio-mass of the worm has about 30% of the protein, how about we have a guess at where the remaining 70% goes?
-Yes, time to bring out the big guns which is:
+While the bio-mass of the worm has about 30% of the protein, so where does the remaining 70% go?
+Yes, it's time to bring out the big guns which is:

-Within a space of 100 sq. meter or 1000 ft. square, if all goes well, we can expect to get about 10-12 tons of vermicompost within about 6 months.
+Within a space of 100 square meter or 1000 foot square, if all goes well, we can expect to get about 10-12 tons of vermicompost within about 6 months.
 As for their bio-conversion rate, 1 ton of red worms can process about 70-80 tons of organic waste or 50 ton of animal manure for 3 months.

 - Black soldier fly castings

 People have found that these red worms love the BSF castings.
 They produce 10x more and faster when fed with this stuff as well so with the bokashi grains.
 If we know how to treat pig manure before feeding the worms, it can be twice as good as cow manure and other grass-fed animal excretions.

 Inside the worm's stomach are some digestive enzymes that help them chop up long chains of protein into smaller digestible amino acids.
 After their fast transformation of organic waste, the worms will produce that vermicompost that contains nitrate (NO3-), phosphorous (P), magnesium (Mg), calcium (Ca), and nitrogen (N).
 All that good stuff that can help the plants grow well.

 These are all water soluble (e.g. good for making compost tea), making them even nicer for the plants to munch on.
 Some people say vermicompost also has the natural growth hormone IAA (Indole-3-acetic acid) in it.
 This helps with strong & sustainable root growth.

 And for last key benefit, we can use the worms & their compost for: